Hybrid Tool + Report

 Encoder class reference (baseline integration class)HEIDENHAIN ECN 100 pages list ±20 arc-sec positioning accuracy and 33,554,432 position values per revolution.Even this class is 60x of a 1/3 arc second target.HEIDENHAIN ECN 100 product pageAccessed 2026-05-23

-High-accuracy installed system referenceRenishaw VIONiC + REXM references include installed angular accuracy classes up to ±1 arc-sec (diameter and setup dependent).“Up to” values require strict installation and thermal controls; not universal.Renishaw VIONiC / REXM materialsAccessed 2026-05-23
+High-accuracy installed system referenceRenishaw VIONiC + REXM references list installed accuracy of ±1 arc-sec for ≥100 mm diameter rings, ±1.5 arc-sec at 75 mm, and ±2 arc-sec at ≤57 mm.“Up to” values require strict installation and thermal controls; not universal.Renishaw VIONiC / REXM materialsReviewed 2026-06-17

 Validation framework for machine toolsISO 230-2, ISO 230-7, and ISO 230-3 provide repeatability, rotary geometric, and thermal test structures for acceptance planning.Standards define methods; you still need fixture and sampling plans for your exact machine.ISO standard pagesReviewed 2026-05-23